Accredited Professional Diploma Occupational Health and SafetyCategory: Back to Accredited HSE Courses Courses

-The International Workplace Health and Safety Certificate qualification is accredited by ASCB, one of the world’s leading international accreditation bodies, respected for its integrity, practicality, and impartiality.
-The accrediting body belongs to the Global Accreditation Forum (GAF), an international association for accreditation,
+The Professional Diploma in OHS qualification is accredited by one of the world’s leading international accreditation bodies, respected for its integrity, practicality and impartiality.
+ASCB belongs to the Global Accreditation Forum (GAF), an international association for accreditation,

 which promotes best practices in quality assurance worldwide.
-This recognition means that the International Oil and Gas Safety qualification is recognized internationally.
-The UK accredited Professional Diploma in Occupational Health and Safety is designed for individuals aspiring to have a career in health and safety.
+This recognition means that the Professional Diploma in OHS qualification is recognized internationally.
+The Professional Diploma in Occupational Health and Safety is designed for individuals aspiring to have a career in health and safety.
 The program is specially designed to provide individuals with the expertise required to follow a career as a Health and Safety practitioner.
 It enables HSE practitioners to be well-equipped to deal with the challenges of working and enforcing the HSE regulations in a diverse workplace.

 Modes Of Study

-This is a self-study option which gives students the flexibility to study at their own pace.
+- Distance Learning – This is a self-study option which gives students the flexibility to study at their own pace.

-This is a combination of 14 virtual sessions and self-study.
+- Blending learning – This is a combination of 14 virtual sessions and self-study.

 PD 1: Health And Safety Management